Intellectual Property · Cross-Border Desk

 Foreign rightsholders

-US, UK, Canadian and EU counterparts needing representation before Italian courts or Italian residents.
+US, UK, Canadian and EU counterparts needing representation before Italian courts or against Italian residents.

 Got a letter, a dispute, or a filing to make?